MOBATSim/MOBATSim/README.md

 ## **MATLAB Version and Toolbox Requirements**

-MOBATSim is continuously updated with the latest version of MATLAB®.
-Therefore the requirement is **MATLAB R2021a** or **MATLAB R2020b**.
-The following toolboxes are required for running MOBATSim:
+MOBATSim's current version is developed and updated with MATLAB and Simulink, release 2020b.
+Therefore the requirement to run MOBATSim is at least **MATLAB R2020b** or higher.
+Please let us know if you have issues running MOBATSim.
+Some of the components and systems require the following toolboxes:

 * Simulink®
 * Automated Driving Toolbox™
 * Control System Toolbox™
 * Deep Learning Toolbox™
-* Model Predictive Control Toolbox™  (only if MPC-Cruise Controller Block is used)
+* Model Predictive Control Toolbox™
 * Robotics System Toolbox™
 * Simulink 3D Animation Toolbox™ (only required for the 3D Animation Virtual World)
 * Stateflow®
 * Symbolic Math Toolbox™

+**Contributors:** Sheng Ding, Manuel Schirmer, Johannes Pintscher, Laura Slabon, Qianwei Yang, Qihang Shi, Wenkai Wu, Maoxuan Zhao, Erik Noack, Fabian Hart, Müjdat Korkmaz, Marta Valdes Martin, Mustafa Saraoğlu

 <a name="citation"></a>
-## Contributors and Contact

-**Main Author:** Mustafa Saraoğlu

-**Contributors:** Manuel Schirmer, Johannes Pintscher, Laura Slabon, Qianwei Yang, Qihang Shi, Wenkai Wu, Maoxuan Zhao, Erik Noack, Fabian Hart, Müjdat Korkmaz, Marta Valdes Martin

-Message us via the [contact form](https://mobatsim.com/contact/) on our website!

-Copyright © 2017 MOBATSim.

-### Please Cite Our Related Paper as:
+### If you use MOBATSim for scientific work please cite our related paper as:

 Saraoglu, M., Morozov, A., & Janschek, K. (2019).
 MOBATSim: MOdel-Based Autonomous Traffic Simulation Framework for Fault-Error-Failure Chain Analysis.
 IFAC-PapersOnLine, 52(8), 239–244.
 Elsevier BV.
 Retrieved from https://doi.org/10.1016%2Fj.ifacol.2019.08.077